 We all have small things within our control.
 When we place our focus on those instead of the television news or the bill collectors who are calling, we can accomplish a whole lot more than if we sit around and fret.

 Think about the new economy and figure out what is in your hands.
+What are some things you can do to battle this that are entirely within your control?
 Share your ideas in the comments!